About the Case

 3. Obtain monetary damages

-Those whose health, way of life, and economic interests have been hurt as a result of W.L.
-Gore deserve to be recognized and compensated.
+Those whose health, quality of life, and economic interests have been damaged by Gore’s use of PFAS

-This information is provided by co-counsel Philip C. Federico (licensed in MD) and Chase T. Brockstedt (licensed in DE) of Baird Mandalas Brockstedt Federico LLC and John E. Herrick (licensed in MD, SC) and T. David Hoyle (licensed in DC, FL, GA, SC) of Motley Rice LLC.
+This information is provided by co-counsel Philip C. Federico (licensed in MD) and Chase T. Brockstedt (licensed in DE) of Brockstedt Mandalas Federico LLC and John E. Herrick (licensed in MD, SC) and T. David Hoyle (licensed in DC, FL, GA, SC) of Motley Rice LLC.